Joe Vonsak, President

 “Being on the board is a great opportunity to help build a better future, not only for my children, but for the entire community.
 I had a great experience in the Fort Dodge Community School District and I want to see that continue for future generations.”

-Lindsey McKinney, Secretary
+Lindsey McKinney, Vice President

 Lindsey McKinney is Broker/Co-Owner of Re/Max of Fort Dodge Inc. Lindsey is married to fellow FDSH alum, Patrick McKinney.
 They have two daughters; Hadley and Landry.